 Those are just a few of the possibilities for custom feng shui ornaments.
 Personalized Christmas ornaments also make wonderful gifts or party favors.
 Each year you can add new feng shui ornaments in the exact combination needed to balance the energy and enhance the positive flow of chi.

-Have a merry feng shui Christmas!double happiness, fengs shui Christmas ornaments, feng shui mirrors, feng shui remedies, flow of chi
+Have a merry feng shui Christmas!flow of chi, fengs shui Christmas ornaments, three-toed frog, feng shui tips for christmas decorating, feng shui remedies, feng shui mirrors, double happiness, feng shui flutes, Feng Shui